margaretmf/margaretmf.github.io/poetry.md

 ## The Union ##
 The red, white, and blue, where cadillacs and red trucks drive on the same roads.
-Weaving in and out
+Weaving in and out through the cities and the land, all in one country under the God in which we trust.

 ## America ##
-Digging into the depth of the earth, wedded to the earth,1 where the soil is thick and knows her story and leaves room for all to grow and glow.
+Digging into the depth of the earth, wedded to the earth, where the soil is thick and knows her story and leaves room for all to grow and glow.